CrowdWare/wp-petition/README.md

 1. Upload the `wp-petition` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Petition' in your admin menu to create your first campaign
-4. The addon stripe_payments has to be installed manually.
-5. In order to activate stripe payments we have to enable this option manually because of a bug in our addon.
-'''sql
-INSERT INTO fds9_options (option_name, option_value, autoload) VALUES ('wp_petition_stripe_integration', '1', 'yes')
-'''

 ## Usage